jab/bidict/README.rst

 - is in use by several teams at Google, Bank of America Merrill Lynch, and many others,
-- has carefully designed APIs for safety, ergonomics, performance, and intuitiveness,
+- has carefully designed APIs for safety, simplicity, flexibility, and ergonomics,
 - is CPython-, PyPy-, Python 2-, and Python 3-compatible,
 - has extensive `test coverage <https://coveralls.io/github/jab/bidict>`_,
   including property-based tests and benchmarks,